-- 1. A link to the AHCCCS website for Member and Provider Survey results - 2.
+- 1. When available, a link to the AHCCCS website for Member and Provider Survey results - 2.
 A link to the AHCCCS website for Performance Measure results

 DES/DDD must provide searchable provider directories on their website.
 Web based directories must include the following functions and must be updated at least monthly, if necessary: